-The nation's courts lack resources and suffer from a major backlog of cases.
-Businesses that seek redress from the courts about the high costs of litigation and the slow pace to resolve business disputes.
-The Embassy is aware of at least one American business that experienced difficulties in collecting on its debt even after a Jamaican court ruled in its favor.
-Conducting thorough due diligence on potential business partners in Jamaica is recommended.
+Jamaica's courts lack resources and have a backlog of cases.
+Businesses that seek redress from the courts on matters pertaining to business disputes often complain about the high financial costs of litigation and the slow pace of relief.
+The Embassy is aware of at least one business entity with a Jamaican court order in its favor, which still experienced great difficulties in collecting on an unpaid debt that it was found to be legally due.
+Under these circumstances, it is particularly important to conduct thorough due diligence on potential business partners in Jamaica.